prioritizr/prioritizr/README.md

 Getting help
 ------------

 Please refer to the [package website](https://prioritizr.net/index.html) for more information on the *prioritizr R* package.
 This website contains [a comprehensive tutorial on systematic conservation planning using the package](https://prioritizr.net/articles/prioritizr.html), [instructions for installing the *Gurobi* software suite to solve large-scale and complex conservation planning problems](https://prioritizr.net/articles/gurobi_installation.html), [a tutorial on building and solving problems that contain multiple management zones](https://prioritizr.net/articles/zones.html), and two worked examples involving real-world data in [Tasmania, Australia](https://prioritizr.net/articles/tasmania.html) and [Salt Spring Island, Canada](https://prioritizr.net/articles/saltspring.html).
 Additionally, check out the [teaching repository](https://github.com/prioritizr/teaching) for seminar slides and workshop materials.
-If you have any questions about using the *prioritizr R* package or suggestions from improving it, please [file an issue at the package's online code repository](https://github.com/prioritizr/prioritizr/issues/new).
+If you have any questions about using the *prioritizr R* package or suggestions for improving it, please [file an issue at the package's online code repository](https://github.com/prioritizr/prioritizr/issues/new).